sharmachitrank95/weather-app/README.md

-# Findind Falcone APP
+# Weather APP

-Finding Falcone APP is developed using React with TypeScript.
+Weather APP is developed using React with TypeScript.
 This a responsive app.

 # Link

-Finding Falcone APP is also live on the following Link: https://umangg21.github.io/finding-falcone/
+Weather APP is also live on the following Link: https://sharmachitrank95.github.io/weather-app/

 # Use Case:

-Finding Falcone App is a Solution to GeekTrust UI Problem.
-Link [https://www.geektrust.in/coding-problem/frontend/space](https://www.geektrust.in/coding-problem/frontend/space).
+Weather App is a which shows 5 days weather of your current location.

 This app is developed in React with Typescript.
-Unit Test are written using jest and enzyme(Having code coverge > 85%).
+Unit Test are written using jest and enzyme(Having code coverge > 50%).

 # How to run app locally: